cskujawa/jarvis-ai/README.md

 <img src=https://github.com/cskujawa/jarvis-ai/blob/main/interface/laravel/public/image/app.png alt="App Example">

 ### :warning: :warning: :warning: Disclaimer :warning: :warning: :warning:
-This documentation and the project as a whole are a work in progress and I will likely be switching to a different repo to continue development.
+This documentation and the project as a whole are a work in progress.

 J.A.R.V.I.S. is just a really versatile information system.

-This project is essentially a scaffolding for much more.

-The front end implements a simple Laravel server utilizing the Laravel-Breeze login and Tailwind CSS scaffolding.
+The front end implements a simple Laravel server utilizing the Laravel Jetstream framework and Vue.

 The back end relies on NGINX, MySQL, Prometheus, CAdivsor, Redis, Docker, and Docker-Compose.